F.R.E.E. kindles the hearts of Russian Jewry

 BROOKLYN NY, December 24, 2006

-This Chanukah FREE officers, volunteers and staff touched the hearts and souls of tens of thousands of Russian Jews through its annual Chanukah Campaign.
+This Chanukah F.R.E.E. volunteers and staff touched the hearts and souls of tens of thousands of FSU Jews through its annual Chanukah Campaign.

 The guides were distributed worldwide through Chabad Houses and Jewish organizations throughout North America, Canada, Europe and Australia – working with Jews from the former Soviet Union.